 Forests For Everyone (44E1) is a movement of California citizens to refocus management of US Forest Service lands on water and recreation to provide for the Greatest Good.
 We propose a much greater emphasis be placed on management activities that benefit the greatest number of citizens.
 The US Forest Service budget is mostly devoted to firefighting and logging and provides 3,000 jobs.
 However, recreation provides 38,000 jobs, and the water supply provided by US Forest Service lands is worth $9.5 billion.
 We are a coalition of forest lovers representing a wide range of interests including campers, hikers, hunters, fishermen, off-roaders, bird watchers, mushroom gatherers, photographers, climbers, wildflower spotters, and more.
 We are republicans and democrats, ecologists and economists, city dwellers and country folk.

 The National Park Service provides a working model for how US Forest Service lands can be managed successfully for recreation and water supply without logging or grazing, and while still protecting communities from wildfire.
-We support keeping the open recreation policy of the US Forest Service for camping, hunting, and ORV use, mixed with the ecological management of the National Park Service where logging and grazing are eliminated, but some prescribed fire is used for fuels management near structures and campsites.
+We support keeping the open recreation policy of the US Forest Service for camping, hunting, and ORV use, mixed with the ecological management of the National Park Service where logging and grazing are eliminated, but wildland fire use and prescribed fire is used for fuels management near structures and campsites.

 Facts About California's National Forests: